drlambert117/Honeybee-App/README.md

 #### I recommend reading all documentation about installation and dependencies before beginning installation.
 - <a href="https://nodejs.org/en/">Node.js</a>
 - <a href="https://angular.io/guide/setup">Angular 2 and dependencies (node.js, npm, RxJS)</a>
-- <a href="https://ionicframework.com/docs/v1/guide/installation.html">Ionic 2 and dependencies (Apache ANT, Java, Android SDK, Cordova)
+- <a href="https://ionicframework.com/docs/v1/guide/installation.html">Ionic 2 and dependencies (Apache ANT, Java, Android SDK, Cordova)</a>

 ## Running the project
 After cloning the repository, change your current working directory to that of the repository using the command `cd Honeybee-App`